joeburton/projects-directory/README.md

 ```

 ```
-// Once the DigitalOcean dokku instance is setup ssh to the box create and associate a database
+// Once the DigitalOcean dokku instance is setup ssh to the box create and associate a database with the app

 // Create a database and associate it with app: dokku mongodb:create <app> <database>
 dokku mongodb:create projects projectsdb